Terms and Conditions of Skycop Services

 2. Please note that the result of the assessment as provided in Section 2.1 above does not include any binding statement and does not guarantee successful enforcement of the Claim.

-4. Provided the flight operating carrier refuses to satisfy the Claim after Skycop has reached the respective carrier, Skycop is entitled to initiate Proceedings to pursue the Claim.
+4. Provided the flight operating carrier refuses to satisfy the Claim after Skycop has reached the respective carrier, Skycop, at its own discretion, is entitled to initiate Legal Proceedings to pursue the Claim.
 Skycop, at its own discretion, may initiate Legal Proceedings in other cases if the Flight Compensation recovery process would be more effective and (or) quicker this way.

-5. During Proceedings, the legal representative of Skycop shall be granted access to all data provided by the Client to Skycop in order to pursue the Claim.
+5. During Legal Proceedings, the legal representative of Skycop shall be granted access to all data provided by the Client to Skycop in order to pursue the Claim.
 If third parties require any additional documents proving the powers of the legal representative, the Client, with the guidance of Skycop, shall immediately provide to the legal representative with any of such documents.
 If, for the successful recovery of the Flight Compensation, it is necessary that the Claim is submitted by the legal representative (e.g. attorney at law) on the Client’s behalf, the Client will sign a respective agreement with the legal representative, and the Client’s monetary claim will be assigned back to the Client from the moment of conclusion of the respective agreement with the legal representative.
 In such case, the Client and Skycop will settle between each other according to the terms and conditions specified in these T&C and (or) other agreement concluded by and between the Client and Skycop.

 8. The Client and Skycop confirm their acknowledgment that Skycop has sole discretion to accept and/or reject any settlement offer in accordance with experience with the respective flight operating carrier.
 The Agreement is considered as sufficient legal ground for such discretion to be effective.
 The Client is entitled to revoke this acknowledgment at any time and terminate all legal ties with Skycop in accordance with the procedure provided in the T&C.

-9. The Client acknowledges that the Claim handling by the court may take considerable time and that Skycop cannot influence how quickly the Claim can be asserted.
+9. The Client acknowledges that the Claim handling may take considerable time and that Skycop cannot influence how quickly the Claim can be asserted.

 3. FEES AND PAYMENT